RhetTbull/exif2findertags/README.md

                          $PATH if not specified).
   --dry-run              Dry run mode; do not actually modify any Finder
                          metadata.
+  --overwrite-tags       Overwrite existing Finder tags (default is to append
+                         to existing).
+  --overwrite-fc         Overwrite existing Finder comments (default is to
+                         append to existing).

 Other options:
   --version              Show the version and exit.